What to do in the garden in February

 If it's a group 2 Clematis (in short, characterised by large flowers in midsummer) it needs a lighter prune.
 If it is a group 3 Clematis (flowers bloom from mid to late summer) it's a harder prune.
 The words "pruning" and "Clematis" are scary, but here is how to make it easy.

-Do not routinely prune early flowering Clematis.
-These are any Clematis which flower between February and May, and they are varieties such as Clematis Montana, Alpina, Armandii and known as Group 1 (see types of Clematis.)
+Do not routinely prune early-flowering Clematis.
+These are any Clematis that flower between February and May, and they are varieties such as Clematis Montana, Alpina, Armandii and known as Group 1 (see types of Clematis.)

 Because these types of Clematis flower early in the year, if you were to prune now, you would cut off the branches carrying the flower buds.( They flower on old wood- what does this mean?)
 They only need pruning if they get out of control, and then only after flowering.